lago-project/lago/docs/lago-tutorial/README.rst

 -  The directory /lago-work-dir will contain the files of our new Lago environment.
    This directory shouldn't exist before invoking lago init.

--  --template-repo-path, for specifing the path to the template-repo file.
+-  --template-repo-path, for specifying the path to the template-repo file.
 (The templates repository is the place from which the base “qcow2” virtual disks will be copied from).
    By default Lago will use the file from: http://templates.ovirt.org/repo/repo.metadata\

 -  init.json, the name of the file which describes our environment.

 Auto configurations